ILIAS-eLearning/ILIAS/components/ILIAS/Registration/PRIVACY.md

 ## Data being stored

-- **Registration code**: When a person with the "Write" permission generates registration codes, each **code string** is stored in the `reg_registration_codes` table together with a **generation timestamp**, an assigned **global role ID**, optional **local role IDs**, an **access limitation mode** and its parameters, and flags indicating whether the code is valid for registration and/or account extension.
-These codes do not contain personal data themselves, but they are linked to roles and access policies.
 - **Registration code usage timestamp**: When a user redeems a registration code during self-registration, the **timestamp** of usage is written to the `used` column of the `reg_registration_codes` table.
 The code itself does not record **which** user redeemed it.